Seigr-lab/SeigrToolsetTransmissions/docs/user_manual/05_handshake_process.md

 Before two peers can communicate securely, they must perform a **handshake** - a sequence of messages that establishes trust and creates a shared session.
 This chapter explains STT's 4-message handshake in detail.

+**Agnostic Design:** The handshake authenticates peers and establishes encrypted sessions for ANY data exchange.
+Whether you're streaming video, transferring files, running custom protocols, or storing sensor data - the handshake process is identical.
+STT doesn't know or care what data will flow through the session.

 ## Why Do We Need a Handshake?

 ### The Problem